 - US Department of Energy (DOE)

-- US Department of Health and Human Services (HHS) Public Health Office (PHO)
+- US Department of Health and Human Services (HHS) Office of the Assistant Secretary for Health

 - US Department of Interior, National Park Service (NPS)